Ippolita Torelli

-Ippolita Torelli (24 February 1501 - 25 August 1520) was a noblewoman and poet from Bologna, also notable as the wife of the writer Baldassarre Castiglione.
+Ippolita Torelli (24 February 1501 - 25 August 1521) was a noblewoman and poet from Bologna, also notable as the wife of the writer Baldassarre Castiglione.

 Life

-She was a daughter of Guido II and Francesca Bentivoglio, making her a member of the house of the lords of Bologna and a cousin of Barbara Torelli.
+She was a daughter of Guido Torelli and Francesca Bentivoglio, making her a member of the House of the Lords of Bologna and a cousin of Barbara Torelli.

-Aged 15, on 19 October 1516 in Mantua, she married Castiglione, aged 38, a marriage favoured by his mother Luigia Gonzaga (1458–1542) and by the marchioness of Mantua Isabella d'Este and the consent of marquess Francesco II Gonzaga.
+Aged 15, on 19 October 1516 in Mantua, she married Baldassare Castiglione, aged 38, a marriage favoured by his mother Luigia Gonzaga (1458–1542) and by the marchioness of Mantua Isabella d'Este and the consent of marquess Francesco II Gonzaga.
 Castiglione celebrated his wife's virtue in a poem and they are portrayed together full-length in the 'Gran Sala' of Corte Castiglioni in Casatico di Marcaria and in a small painting on panel now in a private collection.
 The birth of their first child was marked by a novella by the poet Matteo Bandello.